Mazen7atem/To_Do_List/README.md

-# To Do List App (Frontend-Only Version)
+# To Do List App (React Version)
+react

-A simple and responsive To-Do List application built with HTML, CSS, and JavaScript (or React).
+A simple and responsive To-Do List application built with **React**.
 No backend required—tasks are saved in your browser using localStorage.

 ## Features
 - Add new tasks